 i.
 To provide long term capital to members countries for economic reconstruction and development.

 ii.
-To induce long term capital investment for assuring BOP equilibrium and balanced development of international trade
+To induce long term capital investment for assuring BOP equilibrium and balanced development of international trade.

 iii.
-To promote capital investment in members countries by following ways
+To promote capital investment in members countries by following ways:

 b.
-If capital is not available even after providing guarantee, then IBRD provides loans for productive activities on considerate conditions.
+If capital is not available even after providing a guarantee, then IBRD provides loans for productive activities on considerate conditions.

 ii.
 Every member country is free to repay 18% of its capital share in its own currency